wilsonmar/git-utilities/README.md

 2. In the string for each category, add the keyword for each app you want to install.

-   There are several category variables.
+   There are several category variables: GIT_TOOLS, etc.

-   NOTE: This script does NOT automatically uninstall modules.
-   It's just too dangerous.

 3. Remove comments in the section of the script which has a list of brew commands.